 You can see in the photo above that the artificial snow flurry we used really resembles fresh snow!

-My only reservation for this technique (besides the safety note above) is that materials like plastic is not bio-degradable.
+My only note for this technique (besides the safety note above) is that materials like plastic is not bio-degradable.
 I like the idea of returning everything back to nature or the compost bin, instead of just throwing things away in trash, which goes to the landfill.
-If you make your snowy pincones with them, try to use them again next year, because they will last a long time. 🙂
+If you make your snowy pincones with them, you can reuse them for many years, because they will last a long time. 🙂

-Another great way to transform pine cones is to make them look bleached.
+Another great way to decorate pine cones for Christmas is to make them look bleached.
 Here’s the secret on how to make “bleached pinecones” without using any bleach!

-Technique 3: Make DIY snow covered pine cones & branches with paint and a tooth brush.
+Technique 3: How to make DIY snow covered pine cones & branches with paint and a tooth brush.

 I love this technique because it is just as easy as the previous ones, and you can use your DIY snow covered pine cones & branches outdoors both indoors and outdoors.

-A tooth brush is the best kept secret here!
+A tooth brush is the best kept secret here to make these painted pine cones look like they are frosted!
 I used this tooth brush technique when painting these watercolor trees with fall colors, tutorial here.